kaelanholic5/kaelan-app/README.md

 # kaelan-app
 ## This is where I'm creating an api for myself to learn new tools.

-Commands to run in order to deploy kubernetes setup.
+Commands to run in order to deploy Node kubernetes setup.
 This will expose http://localhost:8080.
+CD into node-app directory then run
 ```
+nvm use (must have NVM installed)
 npm install
 npm run docker:build
 npm run kube:start